 During the last three weeks of bloom phase, I sub Overdrive for Big Bud.

-I might also apply “passive” soil amendments, which you read about in the next section.
+I might also apply “passive” soil amendments, which you read about in the previous section.

-Yes, carrying all these marijuana nutrients to a grow site is a hassle.
+Yes, carrying hydroponics marijuana nutrients to a grow site and mixing them takes some work.

 Using the techniques described above, you take full advantage of the intense sun, wind, rain, and root size that makes outdoor marijuana growing so fun and profitable.